nikhita/community/contributors/design-proposals/customresources-validation.md

 1. Add the proposed types to the v1beta1<sup id="f3">[3](#footnote3)</sup> version of the CRD type.
 2. Add a validation step to the CREATE and UPDATE REST handlers of the apiextensions-apiserver.

+Independently, from 1. and 2. add defaulting support:

+3. [Add defaulting support to go-openapi](https://github.com/go-openapi/validate/pull/27).
+Before this PR, we will reject JSON-Schemas which define defaults.

 As an optional follow-up, we can implement the OpenAPI part and with that enable client-side validation:

-3. Export the JSON-Schema via a dynamically served OpenAPI spec.
+4. Export the JSON-Schema via a dynamically served OpenAPI spec.

 ## Appendix